 When you press the shutter, the camera will move a little.
 Don’t worry, you have two seconds for it to settle down before firing.
 This is also helpful for tripods that are not as stable as they should be.
 If you don’t have a cable release, the timer is a terrific wireless alternative.

 Perhaps the most important tool for afternoon photography is the circular polarizer.

-With this, you can take a pale blue sky and make it pop, especially true when the sky is dappled with clouds.
-Be warned, however, that the technique is so powerful that it’s easy to go overboard.
+With this, you can take a pale blue sky and make it pop.
+It is especially true when the sky is dappled with clouds.
+However, the technique is so powerful, that it’s easy to go overboard.

 Painters work by continually applying brush strokes until their piece is complete.
-This additive process is actually quite different from how photographers compose images.
+This process is quite different from how photographers compose images.

 As Paulo Coelho said, “Elegance is achieved when all that is superfluous has been discarded and the human being discovers simplicity and concentration: the simpler and more sober the posture, the more beautiful it will be.”

 If you are bored with your pictures, try these tips to add some character to your landscape photography.
 Experimenting with different settings, camera accessories, and composition techniques is the best way to get out of a photography rut.